This Chilean Sea Bass Recipe is fresh, zesty, and ready in 30 minutes. Flaky fish meets ginger-lime goodness for a quick, feel-fancy dinner!

 Jump to:

-- Lime Zest: Adds a citrusy brightness that enlivens the dish.
+- Lime Zest – Adds citrusy sparkle that wakes up the whole dish.

 For the complete list of ingredients with measurements and instructions, please see the recipe card at the bottom of the post.